anil-ozdem/Systra/README.md

 ## Lisans
-Bu yazılım Anıl Özdem tarafından geliştirilmiştir.
-Tüm hakları saklıdır.
-Detaylar için [LICENSE.txt](./LICENSE.txt) dosyasına bakınız.
+Bu yazılım, Anıl Özdem tarafından geliştirilmiştir ve **MIT Lisansı** altında yayınlanmıştır.
+Daha fazla detay için lütfen [LICENSE.txt](./LICENSE.txt) dosyasına bakınız.

 ## License
-This software was developed by Anıl Özdem.
-All rights reserved.
+This software was developed by Anıl Özdem and is released under the **MIT License**.
 For more details, please refer to the [LICENSE.txt](./LICENSE.txt) file.

+For more details, please refer to the LICENSE.txt file.

 Systra – Sistem Optimizasyon Aracı
 Geliştirici: Anıl Özdem